I tried translating an entire Word document with the Cloud Translation API

 The pricing for document translation varies by the translation model used.

-For the standard NMT model, document translation is billed per page.
+For the standard NMT model, document translation is priced per page.

 Item Unit Price